drintoul/setup-wordpress/README.md

 # wordpress
-Collection of steps to create a self-hosted Wordpress site
+Steps to create a self-hosted Wordpress site

 ## Create Server